google-parfait/confidential-federated-compute/README.md

 There are different strategies to achieve binary transparency.
-One strategy consists of the use of a trusted builder along with provenance and endorsement statements that are signed and published in a transparency log, as descibed in detail in Oak's
+One strategy consists of the use of a trusted builder along with provenance and endorsement statements that are signed and published in a transparency log, as described in detail in Oak's
 [Transparent Release documentation](https://github.com/project-oak/transparent-release#release-transparency).
 Another strategy is making the build process fully reproducible, so that